Why Women Are More Likely to Develop Alzheimer’s

 Sex differences in risk factors for Alzheimer’s

-High blood pressure during pregnancy — a common condition which will affect one in seven people — is linked to more cognitive decline and brain shrinkage later in life.
-The high blood pressure may damage blood vessels near the brain, which tripling the risk of developing Alzheimer’s or vascular dementia later in life.
+Pregnancy could provide someone with a glimpse into future risk of disease.
+High blood pressure during pregnancy—a common condition which will affect one in seven people—is linked to more cognitive decline and brain shrinkage later in life.
+The high blood pressure may damage blood vessels near the brain, which triple the risk of developing Alzheimer’s or vascular dementia later in life.

 Clues hidden in the X chromosome